 - The current color target is indicated by showing the filled or outlined box in front.

-The color target also depends on the current object content selected in the Object Style panel, for more details see the Layers and Objects chapter.
+The color target also depends on the current object content selected in the Appearance panel, for more details see the Layers and Objects chapter.

 Numeric color components